swestastic/SmoQy_Saver/README.md

 ## Usage

 Current implementation is in Jupyter Notebooks.
 Enter your parameters at the top and SmoQy_Saver will look through your listed output directory for SmoQyDQMC folders.
+It will then output a .CSV file to your current working directory containing all observables and relevant information.

+Note that it expects a folder named as follows: `hubbard_{lattice}_U{U:.2f}_mu{mu:.2f}_L{L}_b{beta:.2f}-{sID}`

+### Flags

+If setting `LessIO = True`, then it will assume all .CSV files are in the root of the data folder (for use with [SmoQyDQMC - LessIO](https://www.github.com/swestastic/SmoQyDQMC.jl).
+If `LessIO = False`, it will assume they follow standard SmoQyDQMC folder structure.

 ## Future Work

 - Use SQLite3 for condensing save data into a SQL database file.

-- Add more indexes for $U$, $\beta$, etc.

-- More measurement outputs

 - Move to a python script/package with commandline arguments

+- N_bonds and N_orbitals supported for more lattices

+- Dynamic model naming in folder lookup, currently hardcoded for Hubbard model.

+- Add support for `time_displaced`, `integrated`, and `spaces` flags.